SLOs for Agents.

 5. Quality regression.
 A held-out test set evaluated continuously against the deployed agent, with the SLO defined on the delta over time rather than the absolute score.
 The agent that scored 92% at launch and now scores 89% has regressed, and a 3% regression that goes undetected for two months is exactly how production agents silently degrade.
 The eval suite is not just a pre-deployment gate.
 It is a production signal.

-6. Behavioral drift.
-Distribution shift in inputs, outputs, or model behavior over time, independent of quality scores.
+6. Behavioural drift.
+Distribution shift in inputs, outputs, or model behaviour over time, independent of quality scores.
 A drift signal can fire while quality looks stable — and it is often the first indication that something around the agent has changed: new request types from a feature launch upstream, new tool failures from a dependency upgrade, new edge cases the eval suite has not yet learned to cover.
 Drift is a leading indicator.
 Treat it as a first-class signal, not a quarterly report.

 What to do with this